top of page

 Section 10.2 Implementation of Ratified Amendments

-Article 11 - Indemnification of Officer
+Article 11 - Indemnification of Officers

 Article 1: Organization Name and Purpose